Azeved00/Azeved00/README.md

 # Hi 👋, I'm João Azevedo

 ## About me:
-- I have a batchelors in Computer Science at FCUP (Faculdade de Ciências da Universidade do Porto) and I'm currently studying for masters degree.
+- have a batchelors in Computer Science at FCUP (Faculdade de Ciências da Universidade do Porto)
-- Currently working for Champalimaud Fundation as a Full Stack Developer (Junior).
+- Currently studying for Computer Science masters degree with specialization in Secure Computation.
+- NixOS is my OS
+- In love with cryptography and information theory

 ### Connect with me:
 [![My Skills](https://skillicons.dev/icons?i=instagram)](https://www.instagram.com/azevedo76_/)